Bored (for a while) with observational drawing, I decided on marker pens, imagination, cardboard sheets, and see what happens.

-All artwork copyright ian gordon craig.
+All artworks copyright ian gordon craig.

-All artwork copyright ian gordon craig.
+All artworks copyright ian gordon craig.

 Above left: April Oak.
 (It looks like showers).